-Most airlines are still pretty expensive when it comes to checked bags, but Southwest and Virgin America are certainly both worth a look.
+Most airlines are still pretty expensive when it comes to checked bags, but Southwest and Alaska Air are certainly worth a look.

-Southwest airlines also offers decent bag rates with 9 bags running just about $525.
+Southwest airlines offers decent bag rates with 9 bags running just about $525- roughly $60/bag.

 For a complete breakdown on carry on rates check out this article from MapHappy.